5 Ways to Make Your Pumpkin Spice Latte Habit Healthier

 4. Minimize Your Order

 If you just can’t bear to part with the classic taste, you can always go for a smaller size.
 A tall with all the fixings is still 300 calories, but if you’ve got a busy day ahead, it may be the best option.
-Without whipped cream and with almond milk, you can chop that count almost in half to 180 calories.
+Without whipped cream and with almond milk, you can chop that count almost in half to 180 calories and make it a skinny Pumpkin Spice Latte.
 (And it’s just as tasty as the original.)

 5. Switch It Up